Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 To get a snippet on Solidity you can read this post: https://docs.matic.network/newbies/getting-started-solidity/

-This ĐApp uses Nuxt.js, but we'd only be focusing on the pieces that help us build.
+This ĐApp uses Nuxt.js, but you would only be focusing on the pieces that help us build.
 In reality, any JS framework can be used.

 ## Installation and Prerequisites